YuMingQian1234/Video-SportsCom/README.md

 pip install flash-attn --no-build-isolation
 ```
 ## Dateset
-You can get our Video-SportsCom at https://huggingface.co/datasets/Yumq123/SportsCom
+You can get our SportsCom at https://huggingface.co/datasets/Yumq123/SportsCom

 ## Inference